sciros/movietix_grails/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Does the code follow stateless design?
 - [ ] Does the code avoid creating unnecessary large objects (such as DB connection)?
 - [ ] Scalability, compatibility, usability, etc. considered?

+- [ ] If there is a UI component to the deliverable, has a UI developer reviewed it?

 \*\*[Code Smells](https://en.wikipedia.org/wiki/Code_smell) include duplication, high cyclomatic complexity, multiple return points, unjustified layers of indirection, etc.
 Check Sonar reports to get accurate report.